 How Do You Know If Your Marriage is Over?

-How do you know if your marriage is over and has finally reached the point of no return?
-While healing an ailing relationship is usually what we all want, sometimes it’s just about knowing when it is time to let go.
+How do you know if your marriage is over or finally reached the point of no return?
+Every marriage is different, but here are 10 questions to ask yourself.

 The legal realities of divorce in Ontario, divorce mediation and its benefits for separating couples, and recognizing/getting out of an abusive relationship.

 No matter how tempted you may be to “keep the divorce lawyer out of it,” don’t put your faith in an office-supply-store separation agreement kit.

 What to Do When There’s More Value in Your House than Your Marriage